 Section 2.
 Conferences or sessions on governmentally classified material are prohibited.

 Section 3.
-The AdCom shall hold at least three meetings per year, one an Annual Meeting.
-Special meetings of the Committee may be called at the discretion of the President or upon request of three voting members of the AdCom.
+The AdCom shall hold at least three meetings per year.
+Special meetings of the Committee may be called at the discretion of the President or upon request of at least three voting members of the AdCom.

 Section 4.
-A majority (twelve) of the voting members of the AdCom shall constitute a quorum.
+A majority of the voting members of the AdCom shall constitute a quorum.
 All voting members shall have an equal vote, both elected and ex-officio with vote.
 Individuals, holding more than one position with vote on the AdCom, shall be limited to one vote on each matter being considered by the AdCom.
 Proxy voting is not allowed.